jakebrehm/ezpz-decimator/readme.md

 Next, specify how many header rows are in your data.
 Note that each of your data files must be formatted the same way, meaning that **each file must have the same number of header rows.**

 Specify the decimation factor in the `Decimation factor` field.
-Another way to think of this is *I want to keep 1 out of every _ rows of data*, where the *_* is your decimation factor.
+Another way to think of this is "*I want to keep 1 out of every _ rows of data*", where the *_* is your decimation factor.

 You can also choose whether or not to include the header information in the output file by toggling the `Include headers` checkbutton appropriately.